zachlatta/meta/applications/google_rise_2016.md

 Our mission is to provide every student, regardless of ethnicity, gender, or socioeconomic status, the opportunity to experience the joys of hacking because we believe coding is one of the most empowering things someone can learn.
-If we're able to accomplish this, not only does that mean a larger and more diverse technology workforce, but it means living in a world where more people create the change they want to see.
-And that is the world we want to live in.
+If we're able to accomplish this, not only does that mean a larger and more diverse technology workforce, but it means living in a more empowered world where more people create the change they want to see.
+And that is a world we want to live in

 **Brief description of the organization**